root-foundation/root/README.md

 ---

-RootNet is a network that connects people socially _and_ financially.
-Users own their data, invest in each other's ideas and potential, and increasingly control how the network functions and evolves.

-RootNet's mission is to unite humanity and unlock our collective potential in the age of intelligence — by giving each person a stake in our collective success and by democratizing opportunity.

-In this essay we explore why we will _need_ RootNet to organize humanity to take advantage of artificial intelligence, our vision of the future, and how we will build it.

----

-Artificial intelligence promises a future of abundance and prosperity in which each individual has unimaginable power to realize their dreams.

-But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity.
-In fact, on top of our current economic and governance systems, artificial intelligence is poised to concentrate opportunity and divide society.
+Artificial intelligence promises to elevate humanity towards collective prosperity.
+But, we are not *organized* in a way that enables us to take advantage of artificial intelligence.
+In fact, on top of our current systems, artificial intelligence will concentrate opportunity and divide society.

+In this essay we propose a system to organize humanity in a way that enables us to take advantage of artificial intelligence towards unity and prosperity, instead of division and destruction.

-To see why, we must first understand how artificial intelligence will change our world.
+Before we propose this system, we must first understand how artificial intelligence will change our world.

 ---